 - Annual fee: $0 (See Rates and Fees)

 The Blue Cash Preferred® Card from American Express has a $250 statement credit after you spend $3,000 in purchases in the first 6 months.
 Terms Apply.

 - 6% cashback at US supermarkets on $6,000 per year in spending,

 - 3% cashback at US gas stations with no limit,

 - 3% cashback on US transit (ground transportation only),

 - 6% cashback on select US streaming (Spotify, Netflix, Hulu, HBO, ShowTime, Pandora, Apple Music, Amazon Music or Video but not Amazon Prime – see the American Express website for full detailed list),

 - 1% on everything else with no limit.

-- Annual fee: $95 annual fee, $0 introductory annual fee for one year (See Rates and Fees)
+- Annual fee: $0 intro annual fee for the first year, then $95 annual fee, (See Rates and Fees)

 If You’re Spending $3,000+